VatsaDev/Simple.js/features.md

 # Welcome to the features page
-Here is the list of feature in this library
+Here is the list of features in this library
+## standard
+these

  - ### think <br>
    this is console.log and is used like <br>
     ```javascript